muratk5n/thirdwave/en/README.md

 ---

-CNBC: "There’s a buzz about green hydrogen.
-But pink, produced using nuclear, may have a huge role to play too"

----

 ABC News: "Honda is expanding the use of hydrogen to trucks and construction equipment, electricity for buildings and even in outer space, not just cars on roads..
 [The company] plans a new fuel cell